-What makes a rod specific to European Nymphing?
+What makes a fly rod specific to European Nymphing?

 Rods that are built for European Nymphing have a strong but section and softer tip.
 This allows for the most sensitivity for feeling each tick of your flies on the bottom and on fish.
 They are also usually 10-11 feet long, some even 10-14 feet, for added reach; a necessity for keeping a tight line connection with your flies.
 For more info about European Nymphing fly rods, check out our European Nymphing page.

-What reel should I have to balance my rod?
+What fly reel should I have to balance my rod?

 You don't need a reel specific to European Nymphing, but it is important to pick a size to balance the rod you choose.
 The Pipeline series rods require a slightly heavier reel to balance correctly while the Reaver rods are capable of balancing with a lighter reel.
 Ideally, the rod will balance horizontally on one finger placed just in front of the cork.
 For a list of recommended reel weights for Syndicate fly rods, visit our Balancing Rod Specs page.